Cambuslang: Westminster

-Cambuslang is in the Rutherglen and Hamilton West Constituency for elections to the House of Commons at Westminster.
+Cambuslang is in the Rutherglen Constituency for elections to the House of Commons at Westminster, having been within Rutherglen and Hamilton West between 2005 and 2024.

-Gerard Killen won the seat for the Scottish Labour and Co-operative Party in the June 2017 election, replacing Margaret Ferrier of the Scottish National Party who had won in 2015.
-In the 2019 election, Ferrier re-gained the seat; following until an incident relating to a breach of the COVID-19 pandemic regulations in October 2020, the SNP whip was withdrawn and she ignored calls to resign, continuing in office as an independent.
+As of October 2023, Michael Shanks of the Scottish Labour Party is the local MP.
+He won a by-election after the previous incumbent Margaret Ferrier, latterly an independent, was removed in a recall petition.
+Ferrier won the 2015 and 2019 elections representing the Scottish National Party, with Labour's Ged Killen serving from 2017 to 2019.
+Michael Shanks retained the seat comfortably when the revived Rutherglen constituency was first contested in 2024.

 Holyrood

 Cambuslang was originally in the Glasgow Rutherglen Constituency for the Scottish Parliament at Holyrood.
 In 2011 the boundaries were redrawn and the new constituency renamed simply Rutherglen, despite its boundaries taking in not only Cambuslang but also Blantyre.

-In the 2016 elections, Clare Haughey won the seat for the SNP with 15,222 votes, giving a majority of 11.4%, replacing James Kelly who had been elected both in 2007 and 2011.
-Kelly remained in the Parliament as a 'list member' elected on a regional proportional representation basis.
+In the 2016 election, Clare Haughey won the seat for the SNP with 15,222 votes, giving a majority of 11.4%, replacing James Kelly who had been elected both in 2007 and 2011.
+Haughey was re-elected in 2021 with a slightly increased majority.
+Kelly remained in the Parliament as a 'list member' for the Glasgow region, elected on a proportional representation basis, until 2021.